evkx/evkx.github.io/content/models/mercedes/eqs/EQS_450plus/_index.md

 ## Performance

 The Mercedes-EQ EQS 450+ delivers a solid performance with a maximum power of 265 kW (360 hp / 355 bhp) and a total torque of 800 Nm (590 lb-ft).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.6 seconds and reaches a top speed of 210 km/h (131 mph), making it competitive within its class.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.6 seconds and reaches a top speed of 210 km/h (131 mph), making it competitive within its class.

 ## Battery, Range, and Charging